Privacy policy

 E-mail: info@homestorys.com

-If you wish to object to the collection, storage, processing or use of your data by us in accordance with these data protection provisions in whole or in part, you can send your objection directly to the controller (see also point 3 .6)
+If you wish to object to the collection, storage, processing or use of your data by us in accordance with these data protection provisions in whole or in part, you can send your objection directly to the controller (see also point 3.6)

 You can save and/or print out this privacy policy at any time.

-1. General purposes of the processing
+1. general purposes of the processing

 1.1 Definition of the data that we collect and process

-With regard to the data that we collect and process, we distinguish between “personal” and “non-personal” data:
+In the data that we collect and process, we distinguish between “personal” and “non-personal” data:

 If we store your personal data together with non-personal data, we consider this combination as a whole to be personal data.